MindscapeHQ/raygun4js/README.md

 `setCookieAsSecure` - If the cookies are being used (only used on browsers which don't support localStorage or sessionStorage) then they will be created using the `; secure` flag and thus cookies only work on HTTPS.

 `captureMissingRequests` - RUM uses the window.performance API to track XHR timing information and (depending on the browser) not all non-2XX XHR timings are recorded by this API.
 This option enables the tracking of these missing XHR's calls by tracking the difference between send & success XHR handlers.
-This is not enabled by default because the accuracy of these timings is not as good as the performance API.
+This is not enabled by default due these timings being as accurate as the performance API.

 An example: